 Dealing with Insurance Companies

-1. Be Cautious with Statements
+Be Careful with Statements

 - Stick to the facts when describing the accident

-- Avoid speculating about fault
+- Don’t guess about fault

 - Never admit guilt

-- Don’t minimize your injuries
+- Don’t downplay your injuries

-2. Review Settlement Offers Carefully
+Review Settlement Offers Carefully

 - Future medical expenses